-- [Section 1 is not reprinted here.
-It contains a Standard clause amending Schedule D (Zoning District Plan) to reflect this rezoning to CD-1.] - The area shown included within the heavy black outline on Schedule "A" is rezoned to CD-1, which area shall be more particularly described as CD-1(255), and the only uses permitted within the said area, subject to such conditions as Council may by resolution prescribe, and the only uses for which development permits will be issued are: - (a) Multiple Dwelling containing a maximum of 60 dwelling units all of which shall be eligible for Government funding; - (b) Storage Warehouse limited to the storage of offal from the processing plant on the adjacent site, provided that any development permit shall be limited in time; - (c) Accessory Uses customarily ancillary to the multiple dwelling.
+- 1 [Section 1 is not reprinted here.
+It contains a Standard clause amending Schedule D (Zoning District Plan) to reflect this rezoning to CD-1.] - The area shown Included within the heavy black outline on Schedule "A" is rezoned to CD-1, which area shall be more particularly described as CD-1(261), and the only uses permitted within the said area, subject to such conditions as Council may by resolution prescribe, and the only uses for which development permits will be issued are: - (a) Multiple Dwellings, consisting of a total maximum of 48 dwelling units; - (b) Accessory Buildings; - (c) accessory uses customarily ancillary to the above uses.